whathexd/mobile-app/README.md

 ### 3.Bump module
   * The decision of mobile's comparative location
+### 4.Database module
+  * Use database to synchronize parameter of the video.

 ## Resilient to failures
 Our app is resilient to network connection failure.
 When the network fails, it will pop up a notification suggesting the user